bejayoharen/bjorg.github.io/_posts/2024-12-13-engineering-team-growth-3-structuring-interviews.markdown

     og_image: "/assets/images/team-growth-1.png"
     teaser: "/assets/images/team-growth-1.png"
 ---
 *This is part three in a [series on Engineering team growth](/series/engineering-team-growth/).
-Although a lot of info in this post stands on its own, you may want to read [part 1](/management/engineering-team-growth-1-job-description/) first, where I explain how to write a good job description, and then [part 2](/management/2024-12-12-engineering-team-growth-2-interview-panel/), where I explain how to prep the interview panel.*
+Although a lot of info in this post stands on its own, you may want to read [part 1](/management/engineering-team-growth-1-job-description/) first, where I explain how to write a good job description, and then [part 2](/management/engineering-team-growth-2-interview-panel/), where I explain how to prep the interview panel.*

 # Interview basics

 The goal of interviewing someone is to determine if they will be a productive member of your team.
 Productivity should include more than the work they contribute directly, and include adding to the team’s knowledge, morale, and ability to function.
 It’s no good hiring someone who lacks coding skills, but it’s also no good hiring someone who needs to be micromanaged because they can’t prioritize tasks or someone who off-puttingly whines about every task and brings the whole team down.

 To assess all this in a short amount of time is hard, and I’m not sure the perfect interview strategy exists to always filter out the problem candidates and always identify the shining stars.
-However, for all the cries of “tech interviews are broken”, sticking to tried and true interview techniques actually works fairly well, especially if you understand how and why they work, but the process is still quite difficult and imperfect – we all know that great engineer who made it through 8 rounds and somehow didn’t get the job.
+However, for all the cries of “tech interviews are broken”, sticking to research-based, tried and true interview techniques actually works fairly well, especially if you understand how and why they work, but the process is still quite difficult and imperfect – we all know that great engineer who made it through 8 rounds and somehow didn’t get the job.

-[Joel Solsky emphasizes two things](https://www.amazon.com/Smart-Gets-Things-Done-Technical/dp/1590598385?ie=UTF8&s=books&qid=1181076229&sr=8-1) you need to identify in a candidate: 1.
+[Joel Spolsky emphasizes just two things](https://www.amazon.com/Smart-Gets-Things-Done-Technical/dp/1590598385?ie=UTF8&s=books&qid=1181076229&sr=8-1) you need to identify in a candidate: 1.
 They are smart, and 2.
 They can get things done.
 If you can identify candidates that meet these criteria, he says, it’s likely a good hire.
-While I agree with him, I’ve seen problems with how people interpret “smart” to mean whatever they think of as smart.
-For example, many big tech companies consider you smart because of where you got your degree or your ability to solve abstract problems that have little to do with day-to-day work, and that’s not especially useful.
+While I agree with him, I’ve seen problems with how people interpret “smart” to mean whatever *they* think of as smart.
+For example, many big tech companies consider you smart because of where you got your degree or your ability to solve abstract problems.

-This is why I prefer to think in terms of finding someone who can do the job.
-To do this, go through each requirement on the JD and find a way to test it.
-For example, if the job involves coding in Python, you should ask them to write some code in Python.
-If it involves dealing with a complex codebase, you should give them a complex codebase and see if they can deal with it.
-If it involves collaborating with stakeholders, give them a sample scenario with stakeholders and ask how they’d handle it.
+A UC Berkley grad who can accurately estimate the number of pennies that fit inside the statue of liberty and rigorously prove that the big O performance of all operations of a red black tree is O(long n) is certainly smart.
+But I prefer to think in terms of finding someone who can do the job.
+To do this, I go through each requirement on the JD and find a way to test it.
+For example, if the job involves coding in Python, I ask the candidate to write some code in Python.
+If it involves dealing with a complex codebase, I give them a complex codebase and see if they can deal with it.
+If it involves collaborating with stakeholders, I give them a sample scenario with stakeholders and ask how they’d handle it.

 In any given interview, you can likely only check one or two items from the JD, so you should work with your panel to decide who is responsible for testing each skill.
 Once you know what skill you are testing for, you should come up with a technical question or assessment to determine the candidate’s abilities.

 You’ll also want to take some time to dig into their experience, but it’s important to realize the limitations of asking questions about the past.
-Questions starting with “tell me about a time when…” and “how do you approach….” are easily prepared for and easily lied about.
+Questions starting with “tell me about a time when…” and “how do you approach…” are easily prepared for and easily lied about.
 It’s much more telling to present a hypothetical scenario and see how they handle it.
 Eg “imagine you are on a team with a full roadmap and already behind on your timeline.
 Now a stakeholder asks to add new features to one of the projects.
 How would you address that stakeholder?”

 Finally, you’ll want to make sure you are conveying information to the candidate, not just getting information from them.
-While answering their questions, be sure to sell them on your place of work – this is your chance to ensure that they take the job if they receive an offer, and that they feel good about the company even if you don't extend an offer.
+Be sure to sell them on your place of work.
+This is your best opportunity to influence them to take the job if they receive an offer, and that they feel good about the company even if you don't extend an offer.
 I had a nice interview at DuoLingo and even though I decided the position wasn't a good fit before the interviews finished, I left feeling great about the company and even wanting to other engineers to them.

 # Sample interview structure